Your Guide to the 11 Drones With the Longest Flight Times

 This is a clear example of the potential that professional-grade drones hold.
 It can stay in the air for an incredible 3 hours, and it's rated to fly distances of about 55 miles at comfortable 22 mph cruising speeds.
 It can also reach altitudes of more than 1.5 miles.

 Do you need this drone to shoot movies?
 Probably not, although it might help if you're delivering contraband packages via the skies, monitoring forest fires or surveying transcontinental fuel pipelines.
 As for pricing, the manufacturer doesn't bother listing its cost, so we won’t even speculate.
+For one of the longest flying drone on the market the cost maybe worth it.

 Why Look for a Drone With Longest Flight Time?